actigraph/CentrePointWebhookDocumentation/README.md

 Webhooks are managed in the [CentrePoint Web Portal](https://studyadmin.actigraphcorp.com).
 Refer to [Managing Webhooks](managing_webhooks.md) for more information.

+## Securing Webhooks

+The CentrePoint system provides various methods for authenticating outbound webhooks including BASIC Auth and Keyed-Hash (HMAC).
+Refer to [Securing Webhooks](securing_webhooks.md) for more information.

 ## Validating Webhooks

 Before any events can be sent to the Target URL for a webhook, the webhook needs to pass a validation process.
 The main purpose of this validation process is for ActiGraph to verify the owner of the Target URL.
 The verification process involves a validation code being sent to the Target URL, and your endpoint echoing back that same code.
 Refer to [Validating Webhooks](validating_webhooks.md) for more information.

 ## Events